dmouscher/nomic/rules-3.md

 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Mobil: Can move 1 tile per day at a distance of 1 tile from and land tile.
 &nbsp;&nbsp;&nbsp;&nbsp;3.
 Boats do not count as markers for the purposes of claiming, superceding Rule 312
 &nbsp;&nbsp;&nbsp;&nbsp;4.
 Effect: Allows for the harvesting of oil on unit owners border.

+## 377

+The purpose of this rule is to establish a tier list of harvests and units.
+At daily reset, when Nomitron calculates productions and daily upkeep costs, units and resources get priority based on where on the tier list they are, starting with 1 and continuing in descending order.
+If a unit has no production or upkeep, it does not need to be on the tier list.
+If not specified, new units are assumed to be added to the bottom of the list.

+1. Perpetual harvests
+2. Non-perpetual harvests
+3. Towns
+4. Villages
+5. Granaries
+6. Mines
+7. Mills
+8. Oil
+9. Sail Boats
+10. Power Plants
+11. Universities
+12. Diplomats
+13. Dig Sites